 One of the key advancements in the design of computer interfaces has been around the consideration of user needs and experience.
 It has become imperative that systems are designed around the needs, values and capabilities of our users as a way to support interaction.
-There are countless tools and methods to support this design process – we interview, observe and measure interactions by users to help refine our designs.
-However, this user-centred design perspective fundamentally has a human perspective, and presumes a lot about the human nature of the user.
+There are countless tools and methods to support this design process - we interview, observe and measure interactions by users to help refine our designs.
+However, this user-centred design perspective fundamentally has a human perspective, and presumes a lot about the human-ness of the user.

 What if the user is not human?
 What if the user has no understanding of what a computer is, let alone be able to understand how and why a particular system is useful?